gfoxx29/Real-Time-Object-Detection/README.md

 ## Project Overview
 The purpose of this project is to:

-* Detect multiple objects in images and tracking them in videos.
+* Object Detection in images.

+* Object Tracking In Videos.

 * Run inference on the Jetson Nano with the models we creates.